Office E-mail: firstname.lastname@example.org

 Office E-mail: email@example.com

 Emily Loux was appointed the first ever full-time MASCAC Director of Media Relations in 2013.
 As the Director of Media Relations, Loux manages the conference website, compiles conference statistics and handles all media requests.
 She also serves as the conference representative to the MASCAC Student-Athlete Advisory Committee (SAAC).
+She also is a member of the NCAA Strategic Alliance Matching Grant Committee and NCAA Technology Users Group while serving as the D3SIDA Technology Coordinator, CoSIDA Academic All-America District Coordinator and judge for the CoSIDA Fred Stabley Jr. Writing Contest Committee.

 Prior to her current position, Loux was the Sports Information Director for Spelman College out of Atlanta where she was in charge of the sports information department, including managing the website, statistics for all sports, taking photos and video, managing student workers and directly with the Spelman Athletic Director.
 She also worked as the Director of Sports Information for the Great South Athletic Conference and as a graduate assistant at Kennesaw State University.